-Florida residents who are interested in finances and the law may want to know of a recent ruling in a spousal support case.
+Florida residents who are interested in obtaining a bankruptcy discharge may want to know of a recent ruling in a spousal support case.
 A man who was ordered to pay his ex-wife’s attorney’s fees has lost his appeal of the court’s decision.
 The man had declared bankruptcy and objected to the order to make the $25,000 payment to his ex-wife’s attorney, but the court rejected his argument.

 Bankruptcy for consumers generally comes in two flavors: Chapter 7 and Chapter 13.
 While Chapter 7 discharges all debt except that which is exempt from discharge, such as spousal support and federal student loans, Chapter 13 involves paying off debt on a payment plan for a certain number of years, after which remaining debt is discharged.
 Certain conditions must be met in order for someone to qualify for Chapter 7 bankruptcy.
 Someone who does not qualify for chapter 7 could file for chapter 13.